kthaisociety/website/docs/pages/legal/legal-notice.md

 ## 3.Links to third party services

 This Legal Notice refers only to this website and its content.
-Therefore, it does not apply to third party web pages accessible through links inserted in the KTHack website.
+Therefore, it does not apply to third party web pages accessible through links inserted in the KTHAIS website.

 Under no circumstances shall KTHAIS be liable for the contents or services of other links made available on the website, nor can it guarantee the technical availability, quality, reliability, accuracy, breadth, accuracy, validity and legality of any material or information contained in any of said links.